jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### GB 52 Arrangements involving residential land: companies’ shares
 When this section applies
 (1) This section applies when—
-  (a) a company owns residential land directly or indirectly for which the relevant date in section CB 6A(1)﻿(a) or (b), or CZ 39(2)﻿(a) or (b) (which relate to the bright-line test for residential land) is within 10 years or 5 years, as applicable, of a disposal of shares that paragraph (c) of this section applies to (company residential land); and
+  (a) a company owns residential land directly or indirectly for which the bright-line end date in section CB 6A(1) (Disposal within 2 years: bright-line test for residential land) is within 2 years of a disposal of shares that paragraph (c) of this section applies to (company residential land); and
   (b) residential land owned directly or indirectly by the company makes up 50% or more, by market value, of the assets of the company; and
-  (c) 50% or more of the shares in the company, by market value, are disposed of within a 12-month period, with a purpose or effect of defeating the intent and application of section CB 6A or CZ 39 (Disposal within 5 years: bright-line test for residential land: acquisition on or after 29 March 2018).
+  (c) 50% or more of the shares in the company, by market value, are disposed of within a 12-month period, with a purpose or effect of defeating the intent and application of section CB 6A.
 Disposal at cost, reacquisition at market
 (2) The company is treated as disposing of the relevant shareholder portion of company residential land to the relevant shareholder for an amount of consideration equal to the total cost to the company of the portion, and the shareholder is treated as acquiring the portion for that total cost and then disposing of it, back to the company, for an amount of consideration equal to the market value of the portion.
 The company is treated as reacquiring the portion for the market value.
 A definition